 Our brain has many reactions to what happens around us for this reason a group of French researchers have discovered how the brain alerts us to the danger: a population of neurons located in the middle prefrontal cortex recognizes alarming information from the environment and sends signals to the trunk brain, which triggers the liberating reaction.
-The result will be helpful in dealing with post-traumatic stress.También puedes leer: Difference between Nepotism and Despotism, they are not alike, much less they are equal
+The result will be helpful in dealing with post-traumatic stress.También puedes leer: You want to eat steamed vegetables, we bring you two ways to prepare them

 Living beings are able to integrate and identify sensory information that interests us, such as smells, sounds and light, in order to regulate our response to these environmental stimuli in situations of danger.

 This ability of the brain to recognize specific information is called “contextual discrimination.”
 What these researchers have achieved, according to a statement from the National Institute of Health of France (Inserm), is not only to discover which neurons are involved in these processes, but also that they are located in the middle prefrontal cortex of the brain.

 The prefrontal cortex or prefrontal cortex is the anterior part of the frontal lobes of the brain, and is located in front of the motor and premotor areas.
 This brain region is involved, among other functions, in the decision-making processes and in the adaptation of the appropriate social behavior in each moment.